-While fear has the potential to stop us in our tracks, it can also be acknowledged and embraced as a force for growth.

-This whakataukī encourages us to be brave and not let fear hold us back.

-It urges us to release negativity and, in doing so, amplify the positive, leading to confidence, resilience, and triumph in overcoming challenges and obstacles.
+While fear may have the potential to stop us in our tracks, it can also be acknowledged and embraced to help us move forwards.
+This whakataukī encourages us to be brave and to not let our fear get the better of us.
+It urges the individual to eliminate the negative and, by doing so, accentuate the positive - resulting in confidence and triumph in facing and overcoming challenges and obstacles.